 On Wednesday, OpenRent Co-Founder Adam Hyslop argued that there is no point banning ‘No DSS’ adverts without first tackling the reasons that cause some landlords to be unable to let to tenants claiming benefits.

-See Adam speaking in the above video.
+See Adam speaking in this video.

 Worse for Tenants and Landlords